Equal Pay Awards 2018

 - You will join a network that has access to resources and mentoring sessions to learn from others journeys.

 - Develop benchmarks for industry standards to see how own organisation compares.

 - Meet like-minded awards entrants and be inspired by other equal pay champions.

 Not sure if you are ready to enter an award?

 In addition to the Awards, the YWCA Equal Pay Best Practice Compact provides an annual internal auditing process to organisations of all sizes.

 The Equal Pay Best Practice Compact is a comparatively simple application process where you answer five open questions related to best practice and attach related documentation – documents you already use in your organisation will suffice.
 If successful, you will be able to use the Compact logo on marketing and HR material as recognition of your commitment to Equal Pay.
 Successful recipients of the YWCA Equal Pay Best Practice Compact are announced at the annual Equal Pay Awards ceremony in November.
-The annual renewal fee is $250 plus GST.
+The annual fee is $250 plus GST.

 Why apply for a YWCA Equal Pay Best Practice Compact?

 If you are addressing your gender pay gap then you are eligible to apply for YWCA Equal Pay Best Practice Compact.
 There are many benefits but importantly, the annual renewal acts as an auditing tool to help ensure you are still on track and measuring your successes.
 By displaying the Compact logo, you are easily identified as an employer of choice for top talent looking for forward-thinking organisations.
 It will help you to develop systems and process which support best practice across your organisation, and you will also be part of a growing network of like-minded organisations for support and inspiration.

 Assess - Investigate, assess and evaluate gender pay data across all aspects of rewards and remuneration.
 Has your business carried out an equal pay audit and/or conducted an analysis of gender pay differences?